datanalyst/Smarthphone_Activity/CodeBook.md

 ###Load test and training sets and the activities

-The data set has been stored in the UCI HAR Dataset/ directory.

-1. Load relevant R libraries: library(reshape2)
+Load relevant R libraries:
+library(reshape2)

-2. Download UCI data (with the download function) from the URL and extracts the zipped files in a UCI HAR Dataset folder in your local working directory (with the unzip function)
+Download UCI data (with the download function) from the URL

+Extracts the zipped files in a UCI HAR Dataset folder in your local working directory with the unzip function

-3. With the read.table function, it loads from UCI HAR Dataset folder into R environment:
+With the read.table function, it loads from UCI HAR Dataset folder into R environment:
    - the features.txt file into the dataframe "features"
    - the activity_labels.txt file into the dataframe "activities"
    - the subject_test.txt file into the dataframes "testData_sub"